 Power outages are often connected to weather conditions, outdated infrastructure components, congested networks or on a change of vegetation and landscape.
-Thus, the information about the outage has to be combined with weather forecasting, infrastructure and earth observation data to generate a data set that covers all relevant features and weights them with respect to their influence on outages.
+Therefore, to produce a dataset that covers all relevant features, information on past outages must be combined with weather, infrastructure, and earth observation data.

 Suitable earth observation data are satellite images in the radar and visible spectrum.
 Artificial neural networks (e.g., Convolutional Neural Networks) can recognize and classify objects on these images.
 This can be used to detect changes in vegetation and the landscape over time; for example, trees near power lines can be monitored.

 For a reliable forecast model, the different data sources have to be combined.
 To process the features from the vegetation assessments and weather forecast data, models such as Decision Trees or Regression Trees (e.g. BART) are suitable.
 The training of the combined model is done using the historical failure dataset.
 The trained model is then able to predict from current data where the probability of failures is highest.